-The Comptroller will promptly acknowledge receipt of all private letter ruling requests.
+We will promptly acknowledge receipt of all private letter ruling requests.

 Detrimental reliance applies to private letter rulings as provided in Rule 3.10, Taxpayer Bill of Rights, for the person or entity to whom or which the ruling request relates.

-For franchise tax purposes, a member of a combined group can rely on a private letter ruling issued to the reporting entity of a combined group to the extent that the ruling relates to that member and that member was identified in the ruling request.
+For franchise tax purposes, a member of a combined group can rely on a private letter ruling issued to the reporting entity of a combined group to the extent that the ruling relates to that member and that member was identified in the private letter ruling request.

-The Comptroller can modify or revoke a private letter ruling if the ruling is found to be in error or not in accordance with laws or current Comptroller policy or guidelines.
-The Comptroller will not apply the modification or revocation retroactively with respect only to the particular issue and the person identified in the request for the ruling.
+The Comptroller can modify or revoke a private letter ruling if the ruling is found to be in error or not in accordance with laws or current Comptroller policy.
+The Comptroller will not apply the modification or revocation retroactively with respect only to the particular issue and the person identified in the private letter ruling request.

-If the modification or revocation is due to a change in state or federal law, a final decision of a court of law, or a change in agency rule, the effective date of the modification or revocation is the date of the event requiring the modification or revocation.
+If the modification or revocation is due to a change in state or federal law, a final decision of a court of law or a change in agency rule, the effective date of the modification or revocation is the date of the event requiring the modification or revocation.

 If a ruling is modified or revoked due to a change in Comptroller policy that is not reflected in an agency rule, the ruling is effective until the date of the written notice sent to the requestor or person for whom the request was made.